-Even so, there is a very clear distinction between the use of mantras that have specific meaning – which is the vast majority – and mantras used in the Vedic method, which are meaningless sounds that have a more holistic resonance.
+Even so, there is a very clear distinction between the use of mantras that have a specific meaning – which is the vast majority – and mantras used in the Vedic method, which are meaningless sounds that have a more holistic resonance.

 This is a very important point, as both scientifically, and anecdotally, the difference in impact, physiologically, neurologically, and spiritually, is hugely significant.

-Many of the most popular mantras originate from India, but the very nature of mantra meditation means that you could make a mantra meditation in any language.
+Many of the most popular mantras originate from India.
+But the very nature of mantra meditation means that you could make a mantra meditation in any language.
 However, it is fair to say that the Sanskrit language does tend to be more effective at getting results, and so many of the most favoured ones are in this language, or its near cousin, Pali.

 Some of the most common mantras in popular use are: